Respect/Test/README.md

 ```

-StreamWrapper takes care of its own business so you dan't have to.
+StreamWrapper takes care of its own business so you don't have to.

 Once the PHP script runs its course StreamWrapper will free its resources
 and gracefully perish on exit.

 Nothing else is needed from you.

-To enable a bare bone wirtual filesystem with no startup files
+To enable a bare bone virtual file system with no start up files
 simply use an empty array.

 ```php